peterkhe1999/CheatSheet/OSEP/README.md

 By default, VIM allows shell commands but some hardened environments have VIM configured to restrict them. (e.g., calling VIM with the `-Z` parameter on the command line)

-Putting our commands directly into the user's `.vimrc` file isn't stealthy, as a user modifying their own settings may accidentally discover the changes.
+Putting our commands directly into the user's `.vimrc` file isn't stealthy, as a user modifying their own settings may accidentally discover the changes:

-=> "Source" a shell script using the bash `source` command.
+- "Source" a shell script using the bash `source` command.
 This loads a specified shell script and runs it.

-"Import" other VIM configuration files into the user's current config with the `:source` command.
+- "Import" other VIM configuration files into the user's current config with the `:source` command.

+Note:

-Note: Source call for loading a VIM configuration file is prepended with a **colon** and not an **exclamation point**, which is used for shell commands.
+- Source call for loading a VIM configuration file is prepended with a **colon**

+- Shell commands is prepended with a **exclamation point**.

-**VIM plugin directory**: All VIM config files (have a `.vim` extension) located in the user's `~/.vim/plugin` directory will be loaded when VIM is run.
+**VIM plugin directory**: All VIM config files (have a `.vim` extension) located in the user's `~/.vim/plugin/` directory will be loaded when VIM is run.

 The `:silent` command mutes any debug output:

 `.vimrc` file

 `:silent !source ~/.vimrunscript`

 `/home/offsec/.vimrunscript` file